Death of John Isles, 1908

 CAUSE OF DEATH.

-Dr. Elliott said he had examined the body and could find no
+Dr. Elliott said he had examined the body and could

-injury.
+that injury.
 It was a very bad rupture and was practically torn.
 There would be tremendous

 haemorrhage, and he had congestion of the brain which would account for him becoming